prsfx/ibk-maya/README.md

 # About

 .
-This script is to create in-between key from 1st frame with second frame.
+This script is to create in-between key from the 1st frame with the 2nd frame.

 .
 Slider is for slide percentage value from 0% till 100% from two keyframe.